 This is a major negotiating point for many employees.
-Whether it’s one day a week at home or the ability to be in the office for an alternative schedule (7 a.m. to 3 p.m.), a flexible schedule may be priceless.
-According to a Forbes study of 509 full-time remote workers, these employees are happier, feel more valued, and are more productive.
-What company doesn’t want those things?
+Whether it’s the ability to work from home one day a week or to be in the office for an alternative schedule (7 a.m. to 3 p.m.), a flexible schedule may be priceless.

 3. Paid Parental Leave

-Despite the generous policies at major companies like Netflix (52 weeks), Etsy (26 weeks), and eBay (24 weeks), among 41 nations surveyed in a Pew Research study, the U.S. is the only one that lacks paid parental leave.
-You can negotiate some or request to work part-time.
+You can find generous paid leave policies at some major U.S. companies like Netflix (52 weeks), Etsy (26 weeks), and eBay (24 weeks).
+But despite this, among 34 nations surveyed in a WORLD Policy Analysis Center study, the U.S. is the only one that lacks mandatory paid parental leave.

 4. Reimbursement for Costs

-There are many perks you can request reimbursement for.
-If you take work calls on your personal phone, request a reimbursement for some of your phone bill.
-Some companies will chip in for a gym membership with the reasoning that healthy employees take fewer days off.
-Childcare is an important need, and your company may reimburse you or allow you to designate pre-tax dollars to childcare costs.
-Lastly, engaged employees are constantly learning.
-Ask your company for professional development opportunities (perhaps through sites like Udemy and Coursera).
-This will not only benefit you, but them, too!
+There are many costs for which you can request reimbursement.
+If you take work calls on your personal phone, request reimbursement for some of your phone bill.
+Some companies will chip in for a gym membership with the reasoning that healthy employees take fewer sick days.

 5. New Equipment

-Technology changes very quickly, but companies don’t always have the motivation to keep up of it.
+Technology changes very quickly, but companies don’t always have the motivation to keep up with it.

 6. A Better Title